About Joanne

 In 1974 I received my Ph.D. and decided that I wanted to be a school principal instead of continuing as a teacher.
 I applied for a job at a nearby elementary school and was excepted.
 I stayed at that school for 13 years, loving every minute, and then I was selected as Wisconsin’s Elementary Principal of the Year, in 1985.
 During that time I also began writing articles about education.

-Physically worn out, but not tired of education, I retired from my job that year and started as a part time adjunct professor at Portland State University.
+Physically I became worn out, but not tired of teaching education too students, A year later I retired from my job and started as a part time adjunct professor at Portland State University.
 I also began to visit elementary classrooms in order to write about good teaching at that level.
 My results were three books for teachers.
 In 2004 I was elected Vice President of the National Council of Teachers of English and moved up to president in 2006.
 Over all those years and now, I continue to care deeply about the profession I’ve served.
 I will be a critic of its faults and a supporter of its strengths as long as my head and hands still work together.

 Refreshing.
 Many educators spend so much time and energy defending the imperfect status quo ante from privatization, they cannot focus on rebuilding a future public education system that will work, which might be more essential than anything else at this juncture.